Perlkonig/grav-plugin-count-views/README.md

 ## Usage

 This is a simple, naive page view counter.
 Whenever the Grav system produces a page (cached or not), the route is stored and the count incremented.
 Obviously if you have a front-end cache that delivers the page without invoking `index.php`, then the view won't be counted.
+You also can't filter out views by IP or user (though pull requests are always welcome).

-After the view count is incremented, the full view count data is dumped as an associative array (i.e., route -> count) into the `config.plugins.count-views.count` namespace so you can access it via twig (e.g., `{{ config.plugins['count-views'].counts['/blog/my-slug'] }}`).
+After the view count is incremented, the full view count data is dumped as an associative array (i.e., route -> count) into the `config.plugins.count-views.counts` namespace so you can access it via twig (e.g., `{{ config.plugins['count-views'].counts['/blog/my-slug'] }}`).

 ## Performance